Dev Shumsher Jung Bahadur Rana: Family and early life

-He was the fourth of 17 sons born to Chief of the Army Dhir Shumsher Jung Bahadur Rana (a younger brother of Jung Bahadur Rana) and his third wife, Rani Nanda Kumari, daughter of Kazi Hemdal Singh Thapa (sister of Commanding Colonel Keshar Singh Shumsher Thapa).
+He was the fourth of 17 sons born to Chief of the Army Dhir Shumsher Jung Bahadur Rana (a younger brother of the Rana dynasty founder Jung Bahadur Rana) and his third wife, Rani Nanda Kumari, daughter of Kazi Hemdal Singh Thapa (sister of Commanding Colonel Keshar Singh Shumsher Thapa).

 His father and brothers had trouble maintaining a big family.
 The Shamshers were poorer than Jung and other cousins.
 To ease the burden on his father, Dev was adopted at a young age by his father's childless older brother, General Krishna Bahadur Kunwar Ranaji, and was raised by him and his wife.

 As an adopted child of Krishna, the governor of Palpa, Dev had a lavish upbringing compared to his siblings.
 The only occasions he met his siblings were during festivities and family gatherings.
 He was closer to the sons of Jung and spent most of his time in their palace, Thapathali Durbar.
 He inherited his uncle's entire wealth as well as a share of his father's.
 Since he was much richer than his brothers, they envied him.